 Before a decisive battle, the character tosses away his weapon's sheath (usually that of a sword) to demonstrate that he will not back down from the fight.
 A darker implication of this gesture is that the character realizes that his chances to survive are slim and he won't have a chance to sheathe his weapon ever again.

 As mentioned, this works best with bladed weapons, since more modern ones, like firearms, lack an exact analog to a sheath.
-Throwing away a holster just doesn't look as dramatic
+Throwing away a holster just doesn't look as dramatic.

 - On Gor, a Warrior carries his sword in a baldrick.
 While on the march it's slung over the right shoulder (assuming the Warrior is right handed) with the sword on the left hip, to give some security; but when preparing for battle it's slung over the left shoulder so it can be quickly discarded.

-- Before his duel with Phrygiar Navaris in Captain's Fury in the Codex Alera, both Tavi and his opponent are noted as having their seconds hold onto the sheathes of their weapons because they would just get in the way.
+- Before his duel with Phrygiar Navaris in Captain's Fury in the Codex Alera, both Tavi and his opponent are noted as having their seconds hold onto the sheaths of their weapons because they would just get in the way.

 - During the climactic chapter of Lioness Rampant, Alanna the Lioness discards her sheath while descending into the palace.